azvoleff/wrspathrowData/README.md

 The `wrspathrowData` package includes the full Worldwide Reference System (WRS) 1 and WRS 2 grids used by NASA for cataloging Landsat scenes.
-The package is requried by the `wrspathrow` package, which contains functions to work with these datasets..
+The package is required by the [`wrspathrow`](http://github.com/azvoleff/wrspathrow) package, which contains functions to work with these datasets.

 ## Package Installation